 When a charge is being processed, there are automated systems that determine whether or not to accept the charge.
-These systems take various signals into account, such as account balance and card information like the expiration date, billing address, zip code, and CVC/CVV (the 3- or 4-digit verification number in the back of your card).
+These systems take various signals into account, such as account balances and card information such as the expiration date, billing address, zip code, and CVC/CVV (the 3- or 4-digit verification number on the back of your card).

 Because these signals are constantly changing, a previously successful card might be declined in the future.
 Even if all of the card information is correct and you had a successful payment before, a future charge can still be declined by a bank’s overzealous fraud system.

 Why don't you show much information about a decline?